sahith0007/FastAPI-CRUD-APP/README.md

 # FastAPI-CRUD-APP
-A simple CRUD operation API
+This is a simple API built with FastAPI for performing CRUD (Create, Read, Update, Delete) operations on a todo list

 ## Installation
 In order to run the app, it is recommended you first create and activate a virtual environment: